 - What is the integrity and accuracy of the data?

-- How stable is the product process being measured?
+- How stable is the production process being measured?

 - What is the variation in the data set?

 Software metrics can provide the information needed by engineers for technical decisions as well as information required by management 355.
 According to the International Standards Organization (ISO) / International Electrotechnical Commission (IEC) 15939 Software Engineering – Software Measurement Process standard, decision criteria are the thresholds, targets, or patterns used to determine the need for action or further investigation.
 378

 Center and organization analysis procedures may include reporting and distribution functions.
 This includes defining the report format (tables, trend lines, bar graphs), data extraction and reporting cycle (dates, triggers for collection, exception basis), reporting mechanisms (hard copy, online Database Management System (DBMS)), distribution (email blasts, management chain), and availability.
 Software measurement data collection cycles may or may not be the same as the data reporting cycles.
 Alternately, the data collection and storage procedures may capture the descriptions of these reporting and distribution functions (see SWE-092).